 NorthWest Mini Moto

 Every weekend has Friday practice, Saturday endurance races, and Sunday sprint races.
-For the night race round @ TCKC on July 23-25, Friday practice and the Saturday endurance will be held at night, starting no earlier than 4PM.
+For the night race round @ TCKC on July 23-24, Friday practice and the Saturday sprint races will be held at night, starting no earlier than 4PM.

 What is Mini Moto and The Mini Endurance Challenge?

 NorthWest Mini Moto is a motorcycle road racing series for minibikes, mini motards, and scooters.
 NWMM puts on endurance and sprint events 3-4 times a year in eastern Washington and Oregon.